kknd3k/PHBS_BlockChain_2018/README.md

 #### (B)Long term
 The TTR, the EOV and the SI which play the major role in the short term, have little effect on BPI in the long-run.
+# Summary
+When I chose my topic, I wish I can find a model related to predict.
+However, current literatures provided some factors that have a link to bitcoin price.
+But those factors cannot be used on prediction since there isn't a proper model to do that.
+In some sense, this result showed the efficiency of the bitcoin price.

+<br> There is only a small number of literatures about bitcoin price formation.
+It is hard to apply the classic economic model on this topic if you want to get some new results.
+Therefore, reserchers are trying some model on science, like signal analysis.
+But one weakness is based on different model, you will get opposite conlusion on one factor.
+Since we don't have a model with predict power, we can't test which conclusion is right.

+<br>With the development of computer science, we may modify some factors that have predict power.
+But it is hard to explain the logic behind those factors because they are produces by complicated mathematics modification or statistical methods.
+Those factors may be useful but can't become a thesis.

 # Reference
 Balcilar, M., Bouri, E., Gupta, R., & Roubaud, D. (2017).
 Can volume predict Bitcoin returns and volatility?
 A quantiles-based approach.
 Economic Modelling, 64, 74-81.